How to obey orders prohibiting firearms and ammunition

 -

-Store your firearms with police or licensed gun dealer (you will likely have to pay a fee for storage)
+Store them with local law enforcement or a licensed gun dealer (you will likely have to pay a storage fee)

 -